mixpanel/docs/pages/docs/new-data-pipelines/integrations/snowflake.md

 2. Create storage integration

-   To enable Mixpanel to load from gcs owned by mixpanel to your warehouse, you need you create an gcs storage integration and then grant this inegration to the role.
+   To enable Mixpanel to load from gcs owned by mixpanel to your warehouse, you need you create a gcs storage integration with gcs bucket `"gcs://mixpanel-export-pipelines-<project-id>` owned by Mixpanel and then grant this integration to the role.
 Replace `<project-id>` to your Mixpanel project ID.

    ```sql
    CREATE STORAGE INTEGRATION MIXPANEL_EXPORT_STORAGE_INTEGRATION